 Being on the water is a lot of fun and kayaking is a great way to enjoy the summer.
 It’s easy to make a fun day out of this too by having a picnic near the water afterwards.

-Ride My Bike Each Week
+Ride My Bike Regularly

 Free Museum Days